Need-to-Know UK Tax Deadline Dates

 A tax deadline is a big date in the tax calendar.
 It can mark the start of a new tax year or submission date.
 Hitting these deadlines helps Her Majesty’s Revenue and Customs (HMRC) keep track of your income and expenses, as well as any tax you might owe (or be owed).

 Every 31st January, you need to file your online Self Assessment tax return for the previous tax year, not the current one.
 This means that we’ll file a 2019/20 tax return on the 31st January 2021.
-The deadline for filing is the same every year—but in 2021, Self Assessment users will have the option to pay their tax bill over a period of 12 months to help them during the coronavirus pandemic.
+The deadline for filing your tax return is the same every year—but in 2021, Self Assessment users will have the option to pay their tax bill over a period of 12 months to help them during the COVID pandemic.

 NOTE: FreshBooks Support team members are not certified tax or accounting professionals and cannot provide advice in these areas, outside of supporting questions about FreshBooks accounting software.
 For general Self Assessment guidance, please contact GoSimpleTax.